memfault/interrupt/_posts/2024-01-24-practical_zephyr_kconfig.md

 $ # use CTRL+A+k to quit the screen command.
 ```

 Great!
 But what if we'd like to get rid of this feature entirely without changing our code?
 We all know that string processing is expensive and slow on an embedded system.
-Let's assume that in a production build, we want to get rid of any logging output to reduce our image size and to speed up our application.
+Let's assume that in a production build, we want to get rid of any logging output to reduce our image size and speed up our application.
 How do we achieve this?
 This is where the [kernel configuration system _"Kconfig"_](https://docs.zephyrproject.org/latest/build/kconfig/index.html#configuration-system-kconfig) comes into play.

 ## Kconfig